-Perhaps the most influential world's fair in American history, the 1893 Exposition was organized to celebrate the 400th anniversary of Columbus's landfall in America.
-(Those of you good at both math and history will notice it was a year late, mostly the result of horrendous weather during construction.)
+Perhaps the most influential world's fair in American history, the 1893 Exposition was organized to celebrate (though a year late) the 400th anniversary of Columbus's landfall in America.
 And, while all world's fairs are designed to showcase the culture and technology of the host country, the real message from Chicago was that the United States had come together after the Civil War to become a true international power.

 Needless to say, the critics were wrong.